Mesopredator

 Raccoons and skunks are common examples of mesopredators.
-Pictured is a common raccoon and a striped skunk eating cat food in an urban area.
+Pictured are a common raccoon and a striped skunk eating cat food in an urban area.

-A mesopredator is a predator that occupies a mid-ranking trophic level in a food web.
-There is no standard definition of a mesopredator, but mesopredators are usually medium-sized carnivorous or omnivorous animals, such as raccoons, foxes, or coyotes.
-They are often defined by contrast from apex predators or prey in a particular food web.
-Mesopredators typically prey on smaller animals.
+A mesopredator is a predatory animal that occupies a mid-ranking trophic level in a food web, typically preying on smaller animals who are lower-level consumers, while itself being preyed upon by larger predators.
+There is no standard, concrete definition of a mesopredator, though mesopredators tend to be small to medium-sized carnivorous or omnivorous animals such as mustelids (e.g. raccoons, otters, martens and weasels), canines (e.g. foxes and coyotes) or felines (e.g. cats, lynxes, ocelots and the cheetah), often defined by contrast from the apex predators of a particular food web.

 Mesopredators vary across different ecosystems.
-Sometimes, the same species is a mesopredator in one ecosystem and an apex predator in another ecosystem, depending on the composition of that ecosystem.
-When new species are introduced into an ecosystem, the role of the mesopredator often changes; this can also happen if species are removed.
+Sometimes, the same species is a mesopredator in one ecosystem but an apex predator in another ecosystem, depending on the biodiversity composition of the ecosystem and the presence of larger competitors.
+When new species are introduced into an ecosystem, the role of the mesopredator often changes; This can also happen if species are removed.
+Some mesopredators can quickly become invasive in a new ecosystem and subsequently cause detrimental impact on native species, examples being rainbow trout, brown trout, largemouth bass, American bullfrog, cane toad, red fox and feral cat, all of whom are included in IUCN's top 100 worst invasive species.

-The American Institute of Biological Sciences states that because mesopredators are smaller than large carnivores, they are more abundant, and therefore have greater diversity of mesopredator species.
-Due to their smaller size, mesopredators play a part in the ecosystem of dispersing seeds in open spaces, as well as driving community structure.
-Mesopredators are also very diverse in comparison to larger carnivores in their behaviour and ecology, from being reclusive to highly social.
-Their diversity and small size allows them to thrive in a wider range of habitats than larger carnivores are able to.
-The population of these smaller carnivores also increases when the presence of a larger carnivore decline.
-This is known as the 'mesocarnivore release.'
-According to the National Park Service, "Mesocarnivore release is defined as the expansion in range and/or abundance of a smaller predator following the reduction or removal of a larger predator."
-One impact of this is that these mesopredators can act as scavengers cleaning up dead animal carcasses discarded by humans in urban areas.
-Mesopredators' habitat have shifted and changed, due to urbanisation, leading to habitat fragmentation and disturbance, resulting in habitat loss for animals.
+The American Institute of Biological Sciences states that because mesopredators are smaller than large carnivores, they are more abundant and therefore have greater species diversity and variations in their behaviour and ecology, from being solitary and reclusive to highly social.
+Due to their smaller size, mesopredators tend to seek cover among shrubs and burrows, thus often unwittingly partaking in the ecological role of seed dispersal, as well as driving community structure.
+Their smaller sizes and greater dietary diversity also allow them to thrive in a much wider range of habitats than larger carnivores.
+The population of smaller predators also tend to increase when the presence of larger carnivores decline, and this is known as a "mesopredator release".
+According to the National Park Service, "mesocarnivore release is defined as the expansion in range and/or abundance of a smaller predator following the reduction or removal of a larger predator."

+Mesopredators' habitats have changed due to human settlements and land development, leading to habitat fragmentation and habitat loss.
+Urban sprawl has also driven many mesopredators to become urban wildlife.
+One impact of this is that many mesopredators have adapted to the new role of scavengers feeding on waste food and offals discarded by humans, examples being urban foxes, raccoons and, in some cases, black bears.